Aliases for DMP1 Gene

 GeneCards Summary for DMP1 Gene

 DMP1 (Dentin Matrix Acidic Phosphoprotein 1) is a Protein Coding gene.
-Diseases associated with DMP1 include Hypophosphatemic Rickets, Ar and Autosomal Recessive Hypophosphatemic Rickets.
+Diseases associated with DMP1 include Hypophosphatemic Rickets, Autosomal Recessive, 1 and Autosomal Recessive Hypophosphatemic Rickets.
 Among its related pathways are ECM proteoglycans and Degradation of the extracellular matrix.
-GO annotations related to this gene include calcium ion binding and extracellular matrix binding.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and extracellular matrix binding.

 UniProtKB/Swiss-Prot Summary for DMP1 Gene